 Facebook For Dummies

 Facebook is one of the dominant social networking sites in the world.
-Facebook lets you create Friend Lists and share photos, videos, links, status updates, and much more with your friends.
+Facebook lets you share photos, videos, links, status updates, and much more with your friends.
 As you discover how this social networking site works, use this handy reference to help you find people on Facebook, communicate with friends, and figure out what to do as soon as you log in.

-Top Five Things to Check When You Log Into Facebook
+Top 5 Things to Check When You Log Into Facebook

 Facebook is all about staying in touch with friends.
 Right after you log into Facebook, check out which of your friends has a birthday coming up, the requests you've received, and what your friends are up to.